Fidelity shows how unicorns hurt performance at popular funds

 Contrafund's Series E stake in Pinterest was valued at $473.3 million in the first quarter.
 But at the end of May, that value was marked down by 17 percent, Fidelity disclosures showed.

-Fidelity was not available for comment.
 But Pinterest was tied with TJX Companies Inc as Contrafund's largest detractor in the second quarter, even though the pre-IPO company accounted for only 0.34 percent of the fund's net assets.

 Contrafund, which is run by star Fidelity portfolio manager Will Danoff, posted a total second-quarter return of 6.09 percent in the second quarter, easily beating the 3.09 percent total return on the S&P 500 Index.